SoySauceLab/CollectionKit/README.md

 ### Presenter System

-Presenter can handle how a cell is displayed on screen.
-They can be used to adjust the position or animate the cells when they go on/off screen.
+CollectionKit offers a presenter system which allows you to create fancy animations and adjust how cells are displayed.

-Here are some examples of presenter handling the display of cells.
-Keep in mind that they can be used with any layout.
-But here we are displaying a transposed waterfall layout.
+Presenters are easy to write.
+Here are some examples of custom presenters that is included in the example project.
+They can be used with any layout.
+Here we are using a transposed waterfall layout.

 | Wobble  | Edge Shrink | Zoom |
 | ------------- | ------------- | ------------- |
 | <img width="200" src="http://lkzhao.com/public/posts/collectionKit/wobble.gif" />  | <img width="200" src="http://lkzhao.com/public/posts/collectionKit/edgeShrink.gif" /> | <img width="200" src="http://lkzhao.com/public/posts/collectionKit/zoom.gif" /> |

-Presenter also allows you to perform animation when a cell is added/moved/deleted.
+Presenter can also perform animations when a cell is added/moved/deleted.
 Here is an example showing a 3d scale animation with a cascading effect.

 <img width="200" src="http://lkzhao.com/public/posts/collectionKit/reloadAnimation.gif" />

-Using presenter is very simple.
-Just assign your presenter to a `CollectionView` or a `CollectionProvider` or even any `UIView`.
+Using a presenter is very simple.
+Just assign your presenter to a `CollectionView`, a `CollectionProvider`, or even any `UIView`.

 ```swift
 // apply to the entire collection view